BU-ISCIII/curso_brotes_bacterianos_ngs/exercises/03_outbreakSNP.md

 <p align="center"><img src="https://github.com/BU-ISCIII/WGS-Outbreaker/blob/master/img/wgs_outbreaker_schema.png" width="600"></p>

 ## Preprocessing
+We have already done our data prerpocesing in the [previous exercise](https://github.com/BU-ISCIII/bacterial_wgs_training/blob/master/exercises/02_QualityAndAssembly.md#exercise).
+If you remember, we executed a nextflow order which trimmed our raw reads and reutned a quality report for both pre- and post-trimming files.
+We used FastQC for checking the data quality, Trimmomatic for the trimming and MultiQC for building the statitstics report.

+For mapping our reads, we will need to preprocess our data in the same way as we did for the assembly.
+As the results will be exactly the same we reviewed in that exercise, we will not spend more time and will move to exiting new topics.

 ## Mapping

 ## Variant Calling
 We are using WGS-Outbreaker as the main software for variant calling, SNP-matrix creation and phylogeny performance.
 Following the development of the former exercises we are using nextflow, in this case using `outbreakSNP` step.